robofit/arcor2_client_sdk/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 A major issue is balancing test isolation with the resource overhead of recreating the server for each test (which takes around a minute on a moderately powered machine).
 The chosen approach reuses server instances across tests within the same class, with each test class receiving its own server instance.
-However, care must be taken to ensure proper cleanup after each test, as leftover objects could interfere with subsequent tests and cascade issue.
+However, care must be taken to ensure proper cleanup after each test, as leftover objects could interfere with subsequent tests and cascade issues.

 Nevertheless, **the current configuration uses one server instance per one test due to server bugs**.
 If the future state of the server allows it,